Possible U.S. government shutdown: Information for the MIT research community

 Q: What if I need a prior approval, such as a no-cost extension, for my federally funded research project?

 A: Researchers should assume that contacts at affected federal agencies will not be available during a shutdown to process prior approvals, including no-cost extensions, resulting in delays.
-If you anticipate that you will require a prior approval during a shutdown, please work to obtain it beforehand, if possible.
 Please contact your CA in RAS if you have questions.

-Q: I am expecting a new federal award.
+Q: I am anticipating a new federal award.
 What should I expect?

 A: We will not receive awards from affected agencies during a shutdown.
 If you are anticipating a new federal award during a shutdown, plan to pause hiring personnel to work on the award.
 Contact your CA if you have questions.